What are the data subjects' rights?

 Following the legal requirement of Article 4(3) of the Implementing Rules on data protection, the eu-LISA Data Protection Officer represents eu-LISA at the meetings, answering questions concerning data protection issues.
 More information can be found at the following links:

-A guide on exercising rights of information and access to SIS II:
+A guide on exercising rights of information and access to SIS:

 For further information, please contact: